18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/index.md

 ## Resource management

-ML workloads are repetitive with lots of dependencies such as batch prediction, periodical retraining, periodical analytics, etc.
+ML workloads are repetitive with many dependencies such as batch prediction, periodical retraining, periodical analytics, etc.

 ### Scheduler and Orchestrator

 In the resource management context, we want to use Scheduler or Orchestrator.
 Schedulers are cron programs that can handle dependencies.
 Most schedulers require to specify the workloads as Directed Acyclic Graphs (DAGs).
 The scheduler can handle event-based and time-based triggers.
-If a job fails, we need to specify how many times to retry before giving up.
+If a job fails, we need to determine how many times to retry before giving up.
 Jobs can be queued, prioritized, and allocated resources.
 Schedulers are aware of the resources available and resources needed for each job.
-There are some known challenges to designing a scheduler such as:
+There are some known challenges to designing a scheduler, such as:

 - General-purpose schedulers are extremely hard to design
 - Need to handle any workload with any number of concurrent machines